cyaguesa/SL-quant/README.md

 or alternatively, use the green downoad button at the top of the page.

 ###### Set-up SL-quant
-To complete SL-quant set-up, use this script to create directories, make the other scripts executable, download the _C. elegans_ genome sequence and build the indexes:
+To complete SL-quant set-up, use this script to create directories, make the other scripts executable, download the _C. elegans_ genome sequence and build the indexes.
+This can take a few minutes.

     cd SL-quant  # or 'cd ~/Desktop/SL-quant' if it is cloned on your desktop chmod +x set-up.sh